IBM/libertyEventDrivenSurvey/README.md

 1. Copy `lib/example_surveyadminservice.yaml.template` into `lib/example_surveyadminservice.yaml`, and then:
     1. Replace `INSERT_API_KEY` with your Google Maps API key
     1. Replace `INSERT_URL` with the URL from the `serviceInputService` above appended with `location.html`
-    1. Replace `kafka.bootstrap.servers` with the AMQ Streams Kafka Cluster bootstrap address
+    1. Replace `mp.messaging.connector.liberty-kafka.bootstrap.servers` with the AMQ Streams Kafka Cluster bootstrap address
     1. If needed, replace `SURVEY_LATITUDE` and `SURVEY_LONGITUDE` (defaults to Las Vegas, NV, USA)
     1. Run:
        ```